I first "met" Don Brown through his fabulous military novels, Treason, Hostage, Defiance and his most recent release, Black Sea Affair.

 Please share some of your writing/publishing journey with us

-, I never had any interest in writing fiction until early 2001, prior to that, most of my writing consisted of preparing legal briefs and memoranda to be filed in various courts here in the U.S. Sometimes that work is rewarding, but often it is tedious.
+Honestly, I never had any interest in writing fiction until early 2001, prior to that, most of my writing consisted of preparing legal briefs and memoranda to be filed in various courts here in the U.S. Sometimes that work is rewarding, but often it is tedious.
 And I still do quite a bit of legal writing.
 Just last week, for example, I spent nearly three days researching and writing a 35 legal brief to be filed in federal court, in which both sides were arguing essentially over the definition of the word “pending,” as it applied to a certain federal statute.
 Thrilling, eh?
 But my journey in fiction, which is a lot more fun by the way, started when I attended an “Epiphany Party” hosted by some very good friends who, rather than following the popular western tradition of cramming dozens of holiday parties into the month of December, instead plan sort of a late holiday party on the Epiphany, during the first week of January.

 That night, as we arrived, dozens of guests were already mingling about on the main floor of the house, smiling and carrying on and toasting the Epiphany with whatever it was they were drinking.
 But I had something else on my mind.
 My alma mater, the University of North Carolina, was playing a basketball game that night against Wake Forest University.
 It was a crucial game in the conference and national standings, and the game was on television.

-the basement of the house, found a television, and proceeded to watch the game.
+So, in the midst of all the holiday merriment on the main floor, I snuck down to the basement of the house, found a television, and proceeded to watch the game.
 With my conscience bothering me just a little bit, I slipped back upstairs to mingle during the commercials and at halftime, but figuring that no one would miss me anyway, but returning back to the basement to catch every play.
 That game lasted a couple of hours, and my team won.

-nt back upstairs, I felt myself getting a bit ill on the stomach.
+After the game, I went back upstairs and mingled for another hour or so, not sure that I'd ever been missed.
+But when I went back upstairs, I felt myself getting a bit ill on the stomach.
 Of course my gracious hostess noticed me getting ill and tried to nurse me back to health by making me scrambled eggs.
 That didn't work.

+I went home, and feeling guilty that I had perhaps not been the best guest at the party, I wrote the hostess a note.
 I remember nothing about the note, except that I opened by quoting Dickens, in describing the party, “It was the best of times, it was the worst of times.”

-proclaiming that it was the finest note she had ever read.
+The hostess wrote back, raving about the note, and proclaiming that it was the finest note she had ever read.
 She in her response proclaimed that I had writing talent, and that I “should write a book.”
 So at the time I had an old, beat up laptop, and I thought, “why not?”

 So the next day, I sat down and started my first novel.